Elsa Zylberstein: Career

 In 1991, Elsa Zylberstein appeared in Van Gogh, a film directed by Maurice Pialat.
 In 1992, she won the Michel Simon Prize and the first of her three nominations for the César Award for Most Promising Actress.
 In 1993, she played a student in Beau fixe, and won the Prix Romy Schneider.

-She inspired young directors such as Pascale Bailly, Diane Bertrand and especially Martine Dugowson, who offered her the lead role alongside Romane Bohringer in Mina Tannenbaum (1994).
+She inspired young directors such as Pascale Bailly, Diane Bertrand, and especially Martine Dugowson, who offered her the lead role alongside Romane Bohringer in Mina Tannenbaum (1994).
 She then appeared in Farinelli, Mr N., and Jefferson in Paris.
 She played Suzanne Valadon in Lautrec, and then Jeanne Hébuterne in Modigliani.
 Zylberstein played a Yiddish-language singer who falls in love with a gay clarinetist in Man Is a Woman, which also starred Antoine de Caunes.
 She also appeared in the films Time Regained, Love Torn in a Dream, and That Day, all three of which were directed by Raúl Ruiz.

 In 2006 she played Mathilde, an Orthodox Jewish woman faced with marriage problems, in Little Jerusalem.
 She also appeared in J'invente rien, based on a novel by Christine Angot.
-In 2008, she was in two films which were each presented at the Berlin Festival: I've Loved You So Long, with Kristin Scott Thomas, and La Fabrique des sentiments.
+In 2008, she was in two films which were each presented at the Berlin Festival: I've Loved You So Long, with Kristin Scott Thomas, directed by Philippe Claudel, and La Fabrique des sentiments.

+Other activities

+She has been a member of several festival juries, including the 1999 Deauville American Film Festival, the 2010 British Film Festival in Dinard, the Beaune International Detective Film Festival (in both 2009 and 2015) and the Cannes Film Festival in 2021.

+Recognition and awards

+Zylberstein received the Michel Simon Prize in 1992 for her performance in Van Gogh, as well as a César nomination for Best Female Newcomer.

+In 1993 she won the Romy Schneider Prize for Mina Tannenbaum.

 In 2009, she won the César Award for Best Supporting Actress for her role in I've Loved You So Long.
-The film was directed by Philippe Claudel and also starred Kristin Scott Thomas.

-She has been a member of several festival juries, including the 1999 American Film Festival in Deauville, the 2010 British Film Festival in Dinard, the Beaune International Detective Film Festival (in both 2009 and 2015) and the prestigious Cannes Film Festival in 2021.

-In 2020, she won the Best Acting Award for Tout nous sourit at the Alpe d'Huez Comedy Festival.
+In 2020, Zylberstein won the Best Acting Award for Tout nous sourit at the Alpe d'Huez Comedy Festival.

 Personal life

 Zylberstein dated Antoine de Caunes between 1997 and 2005.
 She then dated Nicolas Bedos from 2005 to 2008.
-Later she dated Georges-Marc Benamou, advisor to former French president Nicolas Sarkozy, although she is a staunch supporter of the Socialist Party.

 In 2009, Zylberstein signed a petition in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 sexual abuse case.